-I. Standardized Testing
+Standardized Testing

-The STAR Renaissance Assessment is administered three times a year to students in Grades K through 8 (Grade K Assessment is twice a year).
-The results of these tests help students assess how well they have

-- mastered skills in grammar, reading, vocabulary, spelling, mathematics research, study skills, science and social studies.
+- 1. The STAR Renaissance Assessment is administered three times a year to students in Grades K through 8.
+The results of these tests help students assess how well they have mastered skills in grammar, reading, vocabulary, spelling, mathematics research, study skills, science and social studies.
 Tests also provide data from which the faculty and administration can assess how well Our Lady of the Lake Catholic School teaches these skills.
-Individual test results will be mailed home. - 2.
-Parents, in cooperation with the Vice Principal, may request other types of tests, such as academic or Psychological testing, from the local public school district.
-Copies of results must be provided to the school.
+Individual test results will be mailed home. - Parents, in cooperation with the administration, may request other types of tests, such as academic or Psychological testing, from the local public school district.
+Copies of results must be provided to the school before appropriate accommodations can be made.

-VIII.
+IX.
 ADMISSIONS AND WITHDRAWAL

-- A. It is the goal of Our Lady of the Lake Catholic School to educate children of Catholic families.
+A. It is the goal of Our Lady of the Lake Catholic School to educate children of Catholic families.
 Registration means that the family is willing to comply with the programs and policies of the school and actively participate in the activities, which support the school in its programs and philosophy.
 Catholic schools are a primary means of Catholic education.
-The Catholic school is to assist Catholic families in the formation and education of their children in the Catholic faith, Gospel values and traditions. - B. Both the application and admission policies are reviewed and updated annually each spring. - C. Application Process - Providing an environment for children to grow spiritually in the Catholic faith as well as intellectually, physically, and emotionally is a major parish goal.
-Every Winter, Our Lady of the Lake Catholic School will hold an Open House for admission process.
-Parents can go onto the school website to apply at anytime. - 2.
+The Catholic school is to assist Catholic

+- families in the formation and education of their children in the Catholic faith, Gospel values and traditions. - B. Both the application and admission policies are reviewed and updated annually each Winter. - C. Application Process - Providing an environment for children to grow spiritually in the Catholic faith as well as intellectually, physically, and emotionally is a major parish goal.
+Every Winter, Our Lady of the Lake Catholic School will hold an Open House for the admission process.
+Parents can go onto the school website to apply at any time. - 2.
 A \$395 application fee per student must accompany the application.
 This fee is not refundable under any circumstances.
-The application fee for students on the previous year's waiting list will be carried over for those wishing to reapply. - 3.
-Admission to Our Lady of the Lake Catholic School is based on the following criteria: - a) Current students enrolled in grades PreK-7 at Our Lady of the Lake Catholic School. - b) Current students will have the first opportunity to re-apply for the next academic year.
+The application fee for students is not carried over for those who wish to remain in the wait pool. - 3.
+Admission to Our Lady of the Lake Catholic School is based on the following criteria: - a) Current students enrolled in grades PreK-7 at Our Lady of the Lake Catholic School. - b) Current students will have the first opportunity to re-enroll for the next academic year.
 Active involvement in Our Lady of the Lake Parish must be maintained and will be verified.
-Our Lady of the Lake parishioners who change parishes after they have been admitted will be asked to complete an "Out-of-Parish" subsidy form to verify their active status at their new parish. - c) Siblings of current students enrolled at Our Lady of the Lake Catholic School. - (1) While siblings are not automatically granted admittance, it is a priority to keep families together in the school provided all other criteria for active involvement are substantially
+Our Lady of the Lake parishioners who change parishes after they have been admitted will be asked to complete an "Out-of-Parish" subsidy form to verify their active status at their new parish. - c) Siblings of current students enrolled at Our Lady of the Lake Catholic School. - (1) While siblings are not automatically granted admittance, it is a priority to keep families together in the school provided all other criteria for active involvement are substantially equal.
+Siblings of any newly enrolled student will not receive current family status until the next application period.
+If there is more than one sibling waiting, for a particular grade, they will be ranked according to the date of initial application. - d) Parish families with active Our Lady of the Lake Community Member status.
+(See next page for Criteria for Active parishioner Status) - (1) These families will be accepted according to: - (a) Longevity of parish membership - (b) If you have been registered at Our Lady of the Lake Parish for less than one year, please indicate on your application your previous parish data.
+The information may be considered in any admission decision.
+Consideration will be given to those families who have previously applied and were not